kirelagin/django-orderedmodel/README.md

-OrderedModel -- orderable models models for [Django](http://www.djangoproject.com/)
+OrderedModel -- orderable models for [Django](http://www.djangoproject.com/)
 ========================================================

 `OrderedModel` intends to help you create models which can be